jadolfbr/alphafold_non_docker/README.md

     T1050 CASP14 target:

     ```bash
+    bash run_alphafold.sh \
-    python3 docker/run_docker.py \
+      -d $DOWNLOAD_DIR \
-      --fasta_paths=T1050.fasta \
+      -o $OUTPUT_DIR \
-      --max_template_date=2020-05-14 \
+      -f T1050.fasta \
-      --data_dir=$DOWNLOAD_DIR
+      -t 2020-05-14
     ```

-    By default, Alphafold will attempt to use all visible GPU devices.
+    By default, Alphafold will attempt to use the first visible GPU device.
 To use a subset, specify a comma-separated list of GPU UUID(s) or index(es) using the `--gpu_devices` flag.
 See
     [GPU enumeration](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html#gpu-enumeration)
     for more details.

-1. You can control which AlphaFold model to run by adding the `--model_preset=` flag.
+8. You can control which AlphaFold model to run by adding the `--model_preset=` flag.
 We provide the following models:

     * **monomer**: This is the original model used at CASP14 with no ensembling.